Bunkai9448/digipet_PSP/Cheat4steps.md

 # Creating a cheatcode for our game

-As a bonus for this project, I wanted to create a Quality of Life improvement:  We will cheat at the steps required to clean the area.
+As a bonus for this project, I wanted to create a Quality of Life improvement for this game.

+- We will cheat at the steps required toclean the area.

 ## Game ID: